nystudio107/craft-retour/docs/docs/shortlinks.md

 ## Short Link field

-To create short links, you'll need to create a Short Link field, and add it to the field layout of a Section.
+To create short links, you’ll need to create a Short Link field, and add it to the field layout of a Section.

 There are also field settings that let you choose how the short link should function (analogous to regular redirect settings):